dalcorso/pslibrary/index.md

 <p align="justify">
-PSlibrary is a library of inputs for the ld1.x atomic code.
+PSlibrary is a library of inputs for the ld1.x atomic code of the <a href="https://www.quantum-espresso.org/">Quantum ESPRESSO</a> package.
 It allows the generation of scalar relativistic and fully relativistic PAW data sets and ultrasoft pseudopotentials for many elements.
 </p>

 Need help?
 Read [here](https://dalcorso.github.io/pslibrary/pslibrary_help.html)